Bank feed FAQs

 Can I disable my bank feed?

 Yes - you can follow these steps to disable a bank feed and repeat the process for each bank feed you want disabled.

-If you’re just looking to switch your bank feed to a new Open Banking bank feed, then check out these articles:
+If you’re just looking to switch your bank feed to an Open Banking bank feed, then check out this article on how to switch.

 What if I have concerns about security?

 FreeAgent doesn’t store your bank login details, these are stored securely through our third-party provider Yodlee.
 You can read more about our third-party provider in this article.